 Walking Poland - Part 1: First Impressions

-This past May I had the extraordinary opportunity to visit Poland.
-My sister honored me by asking me to be the Godmother of her baby girl, and that was enough excuse for me to plan a whole deep vacation around the baptism with my mom and my husband.
+In May 2023, I had the incredible opportunity to visit Poland.
+My sister honored me by asking me to be the Godmother of her baby girl, and that was the perfect excuse to plan an unforgettable trip around the baptism with my mom and my husband.

-This was our itinerary of the entire month we spent there.
-While in Poland, we also took a week to visit a few cities in Germany and the Netherlands.
-Stay tuned for posts about it!
+While in Poland, we also dedicated a week to exploring a few cities in Germany and the Netherlands.
+Stay tuned for more posts about those adventures!

 My impressions of Poland: